Best Things To Do In Athens Greece

 What is Acropolis?

 When you think of Athens, these ancient buildings come to mind.
-It would be difficult to name a more iconic sight anywhere in the world.
-For 2,500 years it has remained on a rocky outcrop, now submerged in a sprawling modern metropolis, but it is still dizzying.
+It would not be easy to name a more iconic sight anywhere in the world.
+For 2,500 years, it has remained on a rocky outcrop, now submerged in a sprawling modern metropolis, but it is still dizzying.

 Why go?

-The monuments here are considered the greatest architectural feat of Ancient Greece.
-Dedicated to the goddess Athena, the Parthenon has perfect proportions and is considered the finest Doric masterpiece in the world.
+The monuments here are considered the most incredible architectural feat of Ancient Greece.
+Dedicated to the goddess Athena, the Parthenon has perfect proportions and is regarded as the finest Doric masterpiece in the world.

 Temple of Poseidon